misotanni/misotanni.github.io/fjs/en/math.md

 Using double flats and double sharps extends the chain to 17, using triple flats and triple sharps extends it even further to 24, etc.

 *The chain will never close to form a circle*, which we have proved in Theorem 3.
-Thus it is infinite in both directions, and so every note will correspond to an integer on the number line, which corresponds to a number of motions of fifths.&nbsp;$$\blacksquare$$
+Thus it is infinite in both directions, and so every note will correspond to an integer on the number line, which corresponds to a number of motions of fifths.&nbsp;∎

 **Corollary.** Any Pythagorean ratio corresponds exactly to one conventional interval class, in the same way the FJS associates Pythagorean tuning with conventional interval classes.